We're usually deep in NIH studies for about 1-2 hours a day for CBD.

 Necessity is the mother of invention.

-We had to research everything we could find for another solution.
+We had to research everything we could find for a different solution.

 That story is here.